AkaashKolachina/AdventOfCode/README.md

 # AdventOfCode2022

-My python solutions for Advent of Code 2022 🎄🎁
+My python solutions for Advent of Code! 🎄🎁